 To help us learn more about farm animals, we went on a trip to White Post Farm.
 We found out all about where the animals live, what they eat, what their babies were called and how they grow and change.
 We even got to hold and feed some of them!

 We have enjoyed reading and retelling mini-beast stories by Eric Carle like The Very Hungry Caterpillar, The Very Busy Spider and The Bad Tempered Ladybird and we went exploring for insects outside.
 We even got our very own class pet caterpillars and have been fascinated watching them grow and change as we learn about their life cycles.
 It was amazing to hold them as butterflies and watch them all fly away!
-We used the iPads to record this knowledge with photos and voice notes.
 In maths, we did doubling and halving with ladybird spots and in our artwork we found out how to create symmetrical butterfly paintings.
 In music we listened to the “Creepy Crawly Calypso” and then investigated some of the instruments associated with calypso music.

 We have been reading the story of the Three Little Pigs and doing experiments to find out which is the best material for building houses.
 We created collages and box models of houses and used the building bricks outside to create homes that the big bad wolf couldn’t get in!
 We investigated different types of houses around the world and went for a walk around Wilford village to explore the various styles of houses we have locally.
 We also found out about how houses have changed over time.